Thiru-1210/Evaluation-of-Fast-Charging-Protocols-for-Lithium-Ion-batteries/README.md

 Contact
 Feel free to reach out to discuss this project or explore potential collaborations!

-Email: your.email@example.com
+Email: thiruvenkatanath12@outlook.com
-LinkedIn: Your LinkedIn Profile
+LinkedIn: Thiruvenkatanath Balaji
 License
 This project is licensed under the MIT License - see the LICENSE file for details.